Ever felt like you’ve been personally victimized by a romance

 Why It Matters (The Drama Explained)

-- Source of Realism: Many fans praise this section for its unflinching portrayal of the non-glamorous side of a realistic romance, a key element of the manga’s coming-of-age narrative.
+manga ‘s identity, exploring the complexities of trust, commitment, and the painful reality of trying to maintain love across a distance.
+It’s what makes it such an emotionalmanga series. - Source of Realism: Many fans praise this section for its unflinching portrayal of the non-glamorous side of a realistic romance, a key element of the

 Pro-Tip: The Furusato concept (hometown nostalgia) is a powerful undercurrent here.
 Haruto represents the stable hometown, while Yuzuki represents the pull of the city, a classic theme in Japanese storytelling that adds deep cultural context.